How to Secure a Successful Career in Electronics Manufacturing

 In-Mold Electronics Gets Human Touch

 As printed electronics become integrated into industrial and commercial products and solutions, the term ‘printed electronics’ is now mainstream.
-While leveraging printed electronics, e₂ip technologies, has been working in partnership with the National Research Council of Canada (NRC) to advance the material science and manufacturing of In-Mold Electronics and with the Communication Research Centre of Canada (CRC) to develop it’s 5G smart surface technologies.
+While leveraging printed electronics, e₂ip technologies, has been working in partnership with the National Research Council of Canada (NRC) to advance the material science and manufacturing of In-Mold Electronics.
 This article offers an overview of these technologies.

 What is in-mold electronics?